whosonfirst/whosonfirst-sources/sources/README.md

 ## International Olympics Committee

-_These codes identify the nationality of athletes and teams during Olympic events._
+_These codes identify the nationality of athletes and teams during Olympic events.
+Data for concordance values is sourced from Statoids._

 * id: `1158832825`
 * name: `ioc`